Debuggers-CS4800/CPP-Tutoring-Platform/README.md

-# Getting Started with Create React App

 # Dev Notes
-If you are getting an error for the router module not found, use "npm install react-router-dom" which will install the necessary modules
+Error for the router module not found:
+    Use "npm install react-router-dom"
+Error for firebase not found:
+    Use "npm install firebase"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).